-Projects proposed in the region should be constructed in such a way that they enhance and protect the environment.
-The ECC will assist local governments as requested to plan project and program which help enhance and protect the environment.
-The ECC will participate on committees, councils and commissions that address the environment (e.g., the Coastal Resources Advisory Council).
+Projects proposed in the Region should be constructed in such a way that they enhance and protect the environment.
+ECC will assist local governments as requested to plan projects and programs that help enhance and protect the environment.
+ECC will participate on committees, councils and commissions that address the environment (e.g., the Coastal Resources Advisory Council).
+In addition, ECC will advocate for regional cooperation in stream and river basin maintenance (such as clearing blockages from watersheds to reduce flooding and contamination), as well as regional stormwater management, for both environmental and hazard mitigation purposes.